-Mexico: Aviation crash claims Puebla governor, ex-governor
+Mexico: Helicopter crash claims Puebla governor, ex-governor

 - Trump's more sure of himself as he becomes more isolated

-The Reforma newspaper reported that the small aircraft took off from Puebla’s eponymous capital city and crashed in Huejotzingo, about 20 miles (30 kilometers) away.
+The Reforma newspaper reported that the helicopter took off from Puebla’s eponymous capital city and crashed in Huejotzingo, about 20 miles (30 kilometers) away.

+The result of the July vote in which Alonso won office was disputed by Lopez Obrador’s Morena party, which alleged that it was marred by widespread irregularities and manipulated by Moreno Valle in order to hand power to his wife.

+But independent electoral authorities upheld the result and she was sworn into office Dec.
+14.